 What is a Headless CMS?

+The headless CMS differs from its predecessor, the legacy CMS.
 Traditionally, web content management through a CMS has been handled like so:

 But the average digital experience today consists of far more than a traditional website visit from a desktop.
 The problem is that a legacy CMS was never built to handle this new wave of devices and channels.